archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 | Exploration/overview                          | Mind map (Mermaid mindmap or mindmap plugin)                           | Great for .mdx overview pages.                                       |
 | Trade-off matrix                              | Table                                                                  | When a grid communicates better than a figure.                       |

-## 16. Reusable Visual Widgets (Showcase, Vs, and Category Widgets)
+## 16. Reusable Components & Widgets (Use When They Fit Best)

-- Prefer these when you want scannable, repeatable patterns for examples, trade-offs, and comparisons.
+- Prefer these when you want scannable, repeatable patterns for examples, trade-offs, comparisons, and interactive reading.
-- Locations for docs and live examples: /editing/category/widgets.
+- Locations for docs and live examples: /editing/widgets.
 - Showcase
   - Use for a single concept with 1..N named sections (Impact, Trade‑offs, Signals, SLOs, etc.).
   - Sections can be authored as rich MDX (text, code, inline components).
   - Choose a card-level tone when you want a subtle border accent: neutral (default), positive, warning, info.
   - You can also set per-section tone accents to draw attention to specific sections.
-  - Authoring examples are maintained under Editing Widgets (routes: /editing/category/widgets).
+  - Authoring examples are maintained under Editing Widgets (routes: /editing/widgets).
 - Vs (A/B/N comparison)
   - Use for 2 or more side-by-side options.
 Each card has a label and bullet points (both can be rich MDX).
   - To emphasize one option, set highlight to the 0-based index (or 'a'/'b' for legacy two-way) and choose highlightTone: neutral | positive | warning | info.
   - The highlight uses a tinted background rather than thick borders to keep the UI calm.
-  - Authoring examples are maintained under Editing Widgets (routes: /editing/category/widgets).
+  - Authoring examples are maintained under Editing Widgets (routes: /editing/widgets).
 - Category widgets (use when they match your content shape)
   - Checklist: Ideal for “Design review checklist” sections; compact, selectable items.
   - ProsCons: Show pros and cons side-by-side.